Dancer Advanced Guide

 /micon "Closed Position"

-This will target the sixth player on your party list.
+This will target the sixth player on your party list, change the number in order to target the other members of your party.
 The repeated entries are deliberate and are used as an attempt to imperfectly simulate queuing with the macro.
 Please note that this macro does not include a command for dropping closed position, and as such, you will need to do that manually first.

 Partnercalc